K31thNZ/meh-auth/replit.md

 # meh-auth

 Centralized authentication service for the MEH (Moscow Expat Hub) platform.
-Used by ExpatEvents and Games in English.
+Used by ExpatEvents.org.

 ## Architecture